The History of Enchanted Forest

 by Brenda A. Patton

-My husband and I bought our home and three acres on Shan Creek Road in 1977.
+My husband, Jan, and I bought our home and three acres on Shan Creek Road in 1977.
 In the mid-eighties, we began buying “high-graded” forest land adjacent to our property and wrote an aggressive forest management plan designed to bring the land back into balance.
-We currently have 375 acres.
+At one point we purchased 375 acres in total.
+Since Jan's passing in the Summer of 2022, I have sold a few parcels off and currently have 232 acres that I care for and utilize as a living classroom through a lease with Table Rock Foundation.
 The property has many zones and micro climates.
 It has been lovingly restored to its natural state and is an ongoing process of hard work and joy.

 We have had numerous demonstrations and tours of our forest over the years, being ever mindful of keeping the impact down so as not to disturb our neighbors.
 In fact many of the youngsters, now grown and gone, spent many idyllic hours riding horses and bikes or just hiking in our woods.